Webinar: Global Crises, Local Action: A Humanitarian Reset in Response to Covid-19?

 Decades-long commitments to supporting more ‘local’ responses to crises have not resulted in significant shifts in the traditional humanitarian system.
 Funding, decision-making and capacity continue to be concentrated in large international aid actors.
 Experts are now highlighting the critical role that local responders will play in relation to Covid-19 given their ability to act fast, engage communities and maintain delivery in the context of national and international travel restrictions.
 Will this lead to a reset of the humanitarian system?
 Or, beyond the rhetoric, will it be business as usual?

-This event will launch Humanitarian Policy Group (HPG)’s new report, From the ground up: it's about time for local humanitarian action, which brings together two years of research on examining humanitarian action, power imbalances and local capacity.
-Using report recommendations, this event will discuss whether COVID-19 is unlocking some of the barriers to more locally-led humanitarian responses in practice.
+This event launched Humanitarian Policy Group (HPG)’s new report, From the ground up: it's about time for local humanitarian action, which brings together two years of research on examining humanitarian action, power imbalances and local capacity.
+Using report recommendations, it discussed whether COVID-19 is unlocking some of the barriers to more locally-led humanitarian responses in practice.

 This event is part of the ODI at 60 Global Reset Dialogue Series, challenging decision-makers to provide more sustainable and equitable pathways for the future.